AliCYSIQ/myRooms/3-Notes/JWT.md

 sometimes all you need to exploit it , just changing token in it like if you find `"sub": "carlos"` change it to `"sub": "Victim-name"` and see what will happen

 in some application it will refuse this because of signature  you can try to change `"arg":"RSA256"` to `"arg":"none"` which will let it pass it without verify the signature

+## Brute-forcing secret keys

+Some signing algorithms, such as HS256 (HMAC + SHA-256), use an arbitrary, standalone string as the secret key.
+Just like a password, it's crucial that this secret can't be easily guessed or brute-forced by an attacker.
+Otherwise, they may be able to create JWTs with any header and payload values they like, then use the key to re-sign the token with a valid signature.

+When implementing JWT applications, developers sometimes make mistakes like forgetting to change default or placeholder secrets.
+They may even copy and paste code snippets they find online, then forget to change a hardcoded secret that's provided as an example.
+In this case, it can be trivial for an attacker to brute-force a server's secret using a [wordlist of well-known secrets](https://github.com/wallarm/jwt-secrets/blob/master/jwt.secrets.list).